-At the same time, Deutsche Bank recognized the current economic situation and the recommendation of the ECB and took this into consideration when making its compensation decisions.
-We applied a prudent and forward-looking approach when deciding on the 2020 variable compensation and deferral structures, without losing sight of the need to remunerate our employees, according to their performance and in line with market conditions, and of course within the boundaries of affordability.
-In particular, when determining the amount of year-end performance-based VC, we have exercised more moderation than the results at the Group and divisional level would have required.
-Also, we continue to apply deferral structures that go beyond the regulatory minimum, resulting in a deferral rate of 47 % in 2020.
+Although 2021 was a very positive year for Deutsche Bank, we once more applied a prudent and forward-looking approach when deciding on the 2021 variable compensation and deferral structures, without losing sight of the need to remunerate our employees fairly.
+These decisions are taken according to performance and in line with market conditions, and of course within the boundaries of affordability.
+Again, when determining the amount of year-end performance-based VC, we have exercised more moderation than the results at the Group and divisional level would have required.
+As in previous years, the SECC has been constantly monitoring and reviewing the impact of potential VC awards not only with regard to our capital and liquidity base but also taking into account our ambitious cost targets.

-In the context of the above considerations, the Management Board confirmed that the bank is in a position to award variable compensation, including a year-end performance-based VC pool of € 1.857 billion for 2020.
+In the context of the above considerations, the Management Board confirmed that the bank is in a position to award variable compensation, including a year-end performance-based VC pool of €2.099 billion for 2021.
 The VC for the Management Board of Deutsche Bank AG was determined by our Supervisory Board in a separate process.
 It is, however, included in the tables and charts below.
-For details, please refer to the Management Board Compensation Report.

-As part of the overall 2020 VC awards granted in March 2021, the Group VC Component was awarded to all eligible employees in line with the assessment of the four defined KPIs, as outlined in the section Group Compensation Framework.
-The Management Board determined a payout rate of 72.5 % for the Group VC Component in 2020 (2019: 60 %).
+As part of the overall 2021 VC awards granted in March 2022, the Group VC Component was awarded to all eligible employees in line with the assessment of the four defined KPIs, as outlined in the chapter Group Compensation Framework.
+The Management Board determined a payout rate of 77.5 % for the Group VC Component in 2021 (2020: 72.5 %).